School-Based Health Centers

 SBHC staff will obtain written or verbal consent of a parent or legal guardian for general medical treatment if the patient is under 15 years of age.

-Students may seek family planning and sexually transmitted disease services without parent/legal guardian consent, at any age.
+Students may seek reproductive care and sexually transmitted infection services without parent/legal guardian consent, at any age.
 SBHC-related mental health services (outpatient services) may be provided to those 14 years or older without parent or legal guardian consent.

 Students between the ages of 12 and 19 who visit an NHC SBHC may be asked to complete an anonymous survey after their visit.
 This survey asks about the student’s satisfaction and experience at the NHC SBHC, as well as some general questions about their physical and mental health status.